 At Prince William Home Improvement, we understand that any extension of your home should match your lifestyle.
 After all, what good is extending your useful living space if the new addition doesn’t hold up to or support the way you and your family live?
-That’s why we work with you to understand exactly what you need in a deck, patio or screen room before we break ground.
+That’s why we work with you to understand exactly what you need in a deck, screen room or patio enclosure before we break ground.

-Here are five things to consider as you begin the process of designing and building a new screen room.
+Here are five things to consider as you begin the process of designing and building a new screen room for your outdoor space.

 Screen rooms that match the aesthetic of your home typically provide the best looks and positive impact when it comes to curb appeal and home values.
-At Prince William Home Improvement, we make it easy to match your new screen room to the look and feel of your home by designing digital versions first.
+At Prince William Home Improvement, we make it easy to match your new screen enclosure to the look and feel of your home by designing digital versions first.
 You’re able to view 3-D models of your screen room alongside your existing structures and make tweaks to ensure everything looks exactly as you want it to.
-When we’re done building the screen room, it looks like an original part of your home.
+When we’re done building the screen room or patio cover, it looks like an original part of your home.

 2. The Ability to Update the Look of the Screen Room

-Matching the look of your screen room to your home today is one thing, but what happens if you make updates in the future?
+Matching the look of your screen room to your home today is one thing, but what happens if you make updates to the porch enclosure in the future?
 Can your screen room follow suit?
 We help you understand whether you can update the look of the screen room when you do the same to your home through maintenance such as painting or adding vinyl siding.

 3. Safety and Security for Kids and Pets

 For families with small children or pets, safety is a top concern when designing a screen room.
 You might want to consider the types of surrounding walls that are used and ensure doors can be latched or locked to keep pets and toddlers within the safe confines of the room.
 Our professional designers and builders can give you the 411 on all your options, so you can ensure every detail matches your family’s needs.